 Organic Farm Manager Career Guide USA 2025: Salary ($45K–$75K), Skills, USDA Certification

 Organic farm managers are the operational leaders who run day-to-day farm operations—from crop planning and USDA organic compliance to crew supervision and financial management.
 With salaries ranging from $45K-$75K/year plus housing (worth $10K-$18K), strong job growth projected through 2030, and no degree required (practical experience valued), organic farm management offers a meaningful career path for those passionate about sustainable agriculture.
-This guide covers everything you need to know: required skills, career progression, typical workdays, challenges, and how to break in.

 What Does an Organic Farm Manager Do?